 dress shopping in bellevue

-dressesmy lovely bridesmaid and maid of honor came down for a weekend at macy's, nordstroms, and whatever else bellevue had to offer. (jenn i think you ended up leaving the cake book here, which means you're due for another trip sometime soon). to date, they've tried on perhaps 10 times this rack of dresses shown here on the left - so they've been wonderfully patient and excellent sports. especially when it comes to jumping into ridiculous taffetta ensembles just for the sake of fun photographs:
+my lovely bridesmaid and maid of honor came down for a weekend at macy's, nordstroms, and whatever else bellevue had to offer. (jenn i think you ended up leaving the cake book here, which means you're due for another trip sometime soon). to date, they've tried on perhaps 10 times this rack of dresses shown here on the left - so they've been wonderfully patient and excellent sports. especially when it comes to jumping into ridiculous taffetta ensembles just for the sake of fun photographs:

 i've got a few more photos to edit, and even some video! for now, here's vanessa's sleek new cut: